Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

 \subsubsection{Ablation Studies}

-\textbf{Ablation Study on Embedders: } Following the comprehensive evaluation of BGE and LLM embedders, we expand our analysis to understand the nuanced impact of embedding architectures on ERMAR's performance across different tasks and configurations.

-We conducted extensive ablation studies comparing BGE and LLM embedders across SST-2, Subj, SST-5, MPQA, and MR tasks under various configurations, examining Flash vs. Eager attention, different context lengths (0 and 2048), and varying in-context/in-memory demonstration settings.
-The results are shown in Tables~\ref{tab:bge_embedder} and~\ref{tab:llm_embedder}.
+\paragraph{Ablation on Embedders.} To investigate the influence of embedding architectures on ERMAR’s performance, we compare BGE and LLM embedders across five NLU tasks (\textit{SST-2}, \textit{Subj}, \textit{SST-5}, \textit{MPQA}, and \textit{MR}) under various configurations.
+Experiments examine the effects of Flash versus Eager attention modes, different context lengths (0 and 2048), and varying In-C/In-M demonstration settings.
+Results are presented in Tables~\ref{tab:bge_embedder} and~\ref{tab:llm_embedder}.

-The ablation study reveals that both BGE and LLM embedders perform similarly, with the BGE embedder slightly outperforming LLM in the 20-shot, 18 in-memory setting (e.g., 77.80 vs. 71.70 for Eager attention at 0 context length).
-The performance difference is most pronounced in the Subj task, where BGE achieves up to 82.85\% accuracy compared to LLM's 50.35\% in some configurations.
-This suggests that BGE may better capture semantic nuances in certain tasks, though both embedders maintain comparable performance overall.
-Further investigation into embedder-specific optimizations could enhance ERMAR’s performance, particularly for tasks requiring fine-grained contextual understanding.